donambog/QtSkills/README.md

-# QtSkills - Learning Qt on Android/Termux
+# Qt Skills - Learning Qt on Android/Termux

 This project demonstrates basic Qt development on Android using Termux.
 It includes several examples progressing from basic concepts to more advanced features.